BACK TO RESOURCES

 Finally, RFID tags use radio waves to identify tags.
 This means they can be scanned without being visible, and you can even scan large quantities of items quickly.
 However, because they contain microchips, RFID tags are more expensive than the previous options.

 Once you've chosen the scanning technology you’ll use, you should consider the appearance and durability of your tags.
 There's a wide range of equipment tag options, from simple stickers to metal tags with permanent adhesive.
-If your equipment is exposed to a lot of wear and tear or is used in a harsh environment, you’ll need to find especially durable asset labels
+If your equipment is exposed to a lot of wear and tear or is used in a harsh environment, you’ll need to find especially durable asset labels.

 2. Find the Right Place for Asset Tags